-this is due to the MinRouteAdvertisementInterval (MRAI) timer, which controls the interval between consecutive updates sent by a router.
-The default range of MRAI timer has the average value of 26.5 seconds, making events last for multiples of this value.
-Table 1 also shows that $T{pdist}$ events have the longest duration, the most updates and explore the most unique paths.
-This suggests that $T{pdist}$ likely contains two events very close in time, e.g., a link failure followed shortly by its recovery.
-A study [18] on network failures inside a tier-1 provider revealed that about 90% of the failures on high-failure links take less that 3 minutes to recover, while 50% of optical-related failures take less than 3.5 minutes to recover.
-Therefore there are many short-lived network failures and they can very well generate routing events like $T{pdist}$ .
-On the other hand, $T{spath}$ events are much shorter and have less updates.
-It is because that $T{spath}$ is likely due to routing changes inside the AS hosting the monitor, and thus does not involve inter-domain path exploration.
+Fig. 15.
+Duration of events for stable prefixes, January 2006.

+links take less that 3 minutes to recover, while 50% of optical-related failures take less than 3.5 minutes to recover.
+Therefore there are many short-lived network failures and they can very well generate routing events like T{pdist} .
+On the other hand, T{spath} events are much shorter and have less updates.
+It is because that T{spath} is likely due to routing changes inside the AS hosting the monitor, and thus does not involve inter-domain path exploration.

-Third, among the path changing events, $T{down}$ events last the longest, have the most updates, and explore the most unique paths.
-Figures 10, 11 and 12 show the distributions of event duration, number of updates per event, and number unique paths explored per event respectively.
-The results show that route fail-down events $(T{down})$ last considerably longer than route fail-over events $(T{long})$ .
-In fact, Figure 10 shows that about 60% of $T{long}$ events have duration of zero, while 50% of $T{down}$ events last more than 80 seconds.
-In addition, Figure 11 shows that about 60% of $T{long}$ events have only 1 update, while about 70% of $T{down}$ events have 3 or more updates.
-Figure 12 shows that $T{down}$ explore more unique paths than $T{long}$ .
-These results are in accordance with our previous analytical results in [19], but contrary to the results of previous measurement work [12], which concluded that the duration of $T{long}$ events is similar to that of $T{down}$ and longer than that of $T{up}$ and $T{short}$ .
-In [19] we showed that the upper bound of $T{long}$ convergence time is proportional to M(P-J), where M is the MRAI timer value, P is the path length of to the destination after the event, and J is the distance from the failure location to the destination.
-Since P is typically small for most Internet paths, and J could be anywhere between 0 and P, the duration of most $T{long}$ events should be short.
-We believe that the main reason [12] reached a different conclusion is because they conducted measurements by artificially increasing P to 30 AS hops using AS prepending.
-The analysis in [19] shows that an overestimate of P would result in a longer $T{long}$ convergence time, which would explain why they observed longer durations for beacon prefixes than what we observed for operational prefixes.
+Third, among the path changing events, T{down} events last the longest, have the most updates, and explore the most unique paths.
+Figures 10, 12 and 13 show the distributions of event duration, number of updates per event, and number unique paths explored per event respectively.
+The results show that route fail-down events (T{down}) last considerably longer than route fail-over events (T{long}) .
+In fact, Figure 10 shows that about 60% of T{long} events have duration of zero, while 50% of T{down} events last more than 80 seconds.
+In addition, Figure 12 shows that about 60% of T{long} events have only 1 update, while about 70% of T{down} events have 3 or more updates.
+Figure 13 shows that T{down} explore more unique paths than T{long} .
+These results are in accordance with our previous analytical results in [6], but contrary to the results of previous measurement work [2], which concluded that the duration of T{long} events is similar to that of T{down} and longer than that of T{up} and T{short} .
+In [6] we showed that the upper bound of T{long} convergence time is proportional to M(P-J), where M is the MRAI timer value, P is the path length of to the destination after the event, and Jis the distance from the failure location to the destination.
+Since P is typically small for most Internet paths, and J could be anywhere between 0 and P, the duration of most T{long} events should be short.
+We believe that the main reason [2] reached a different conclusion is because they conducted measurements by artificially increasing P to 30 AS hops using AS prepending.
+The analysis in [6] shows that an overestimate of P would result in a longer T{long} convergence time, which would explain why they observed longer durations for beacon prefixes than what we observed for operational prefixes.